benduong2001/benduong2001.github.io/airbnb_sd.md

 ![](images/images_airbnb_sd/dsc170img14.png)

-* There seems to be a direct relationship between the amount of accomodation businesses within the zipcodes and high airbnb pricing.
+* There seems to be a direct relationship between the amount of accomodation businesses (Hotels, Motels, Inns, Hostels, etc). within the zipcodes and high airbnb pricing.

 # Tourism Landmarks and Buffers